 Car Insurance for the College Student Explained

-As the parent of a college-age student, you’re now becoming fully aware of the cost to raise your child.
+As the parent of a college-age student, you’re now becoming fully aware of the cost of raising your child.
 Adding to this stress, you now have to get your young adult into a good school.
 The competition is fierce to get into college.
 If it’s a top-tier school, forget it.
 Along with all the application stressors, you are also thinking about the logistics of setting up your student’s new residence.
 The last thing you want to think about is car insurance for your college student.

 But you do it because it’s important.
 The last thing young adults need as they get started is to discover they are in financial trouble because of some bad car insurance choices.